miker704/Strife/patch_V5_notes.md

     - Adjusted nitro badge size for MegaUPC Modal.
     - Added new version of MoreOptionsIcon, backed up old version under suffix old all components using it has been changed to the new version.
     - Added new version of CopyIDIcon, backed up old version under suffix old all components using it has been changed to the new version.
+    - Added new version of CloseXIcon, backed up old version under suffix old all components using it has been changed to the new version.